gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/gobilda.rst

 - goBILDA is based on metric measurements using M4 hardware.
 The hole pattern has 4mm holes on 8mm grid.
 - The kit is primarily structured around :term:`U-channel <Channel>`, which is strong and durable.
-- goBILDA’s robust motion system allows teams to easily build drivetrains and mechanisms without worrying about placement and tensioning.
+- goBILDA's robust motion system allows teams to easily build drivetrains and mechanisms without worrying about placement and tensioning.
 - It is arguable, but goBILDA has likely a low learning curve due to its simple yet extremely functional catalog of parts.
 - goBILDA parts can generally be easily adapted to other kit parts such as REV.
 - Additionally, goBILDA is still being developed at a quick pace and is responsive to the needs of the FTC community.